 Data-plane query systems.
-Several query languages have been proposed for performing analytics over streams of packet data [7,12,19,62].
+Several query languages have been proposed for performing analytics over streams of packet data [7,13,20,66].
 Unlike these works, we address the collection of path-level traffic flows, i.e., observations of the same packets across space and time, which cannot be expressed concisely or achieved by (merely) asking for single-point packet observations.

 Control-plane query systems.
-NetQuery [53], PIER [23], DECOR [9] and Akamai 'Query' [10] allow operators to query configuration or other operational information (e.g., next hop in the forwarding table, attack fingerprints, etc.) from tuples stored on network nodes.
+NetQuery [57] and other prior systems [9, 10, 26] allow operators to query information (e.g., next hop for forwarding, attack fingerprints, etc.) from tuples stored on network nodes.
 As such, these works do not query the data plane.
-SIMON [37] and ndb [30] share our vision of interactive debugging, but focus on isolating control plane bugs.
+SIMON [40] and ndb [33] share our vision of interactive debugging, but focus on isolating control plane bugs.

 Summary statistics monitoring systems.
-DREAM [34], ProgME [69] and OpenSketch [68] answer a different set of monitoring questions than our work, e.g., detecting heavy hitters and changes in traffic patterns.
+DREAM [37], ProgME [72] and OpenSketch [71] answer a different set of monitoring questions than our work, e.g., detecting heavy hitters and changes in traffic patterns.

 Programming traffic flow along paths.
-Several prior works [16, 24, 49, 56] aim to forward packets along policy-compliant paths.
+Several prior works [17, 27, 53, 60] aim to forward packets along policy-compliant paths.
 However, our work measures traffic along operator-specified paths, while the usual forwarding policy continues to handle traffic.